 The Fire Investigations Unit responds to requests from contracted and non-contracted community fire or police departments that wish to determine the cause and origin of a fire.
 These highly trained individuals act as lead investigators to detect, obtain evidence, and prosecute arson and insurance fraud offenses.
-One of the Sheriff's K-9s, Drako, is trained and utilized to assist with fire investigations.
+One of the Sheriff's K-9s, Drako, is trained and utilized to assist with fire investigation by using his specialized training to detect accelerants that may be present.

-Property loss valued at \$13,448,110 was recorded in 2014 due to fires uninvestigated by the unit.
-The Fire Investigations Unit successfully convicted 17 arrests in 2014.
+Property loss valued at \$21,251,000 was recorded in 2015 due to fires investigated by the unit.
+The Fire Investigations Unit successfully convicted 18 arrests in 2015